 -You want your cakes to be crispy on the outside but gooey on the inside.
 Don’t let your rice dry out while you’re mixing up your ceviche.
 You don’t want to cover the rice, unless you’re using a damp kitchen towel.

 Our Step-by-Step Sushi guide has even more sticky rice tips that you can use for sushi, crispy rice or rice bowls!
+Take a look at more of our guides to find the perfect white rice to water ratio for traditional rice as well as sushi rice.

 If you’re looking for other ways to top these delectable crispy rice cakes, these Seared Tuna Crispy Rice Canapés will be another home run at your event — you’ll even use many of the same ingredients!
 Keep your skillet on high and deep fry these irresistibly crunchy Crab Cakes with Curried Mango Sauce.
 If you want something other than seafood, we’ve got you covered — our favorite Game Day Snacks will help you build a perfect appetizer menu.